 Never, ever, put CSS stylesheets in your templates, NEVER.
-You can forget it, this will go in production and forgeted for a long time, this can be painful for other developers that coming after you.
+You can forget them and they will be deployed in production and forgeted, this can be painful for other developers that coming after you.
 So always add CSS stylesheets by the way of SCSS sources using Compass.